India's COVID tsunami leaves bodies piling up as oxygen, medicines, vaccines and hospital beds run short

 India has administered more than 123 million doses of the two coronavirus vaccines currently being used: the Oxford-AstraZeneca vaccine, which is being produced domestically by the Serum Institute of India under the name of Covishield; and Covaxin, India's homegrown vaccine produced by Bharat Biotech.
 But only 14.3 million people have been fully vaccinated, which is just a little over 1% of the country's 1.32 billion population.

-The government aims to have 250 million people vaccinated by the end of July.
-Experts say that, at the current rate of vaccination, India will fall short of that goal.
+The government aims to have 250 million people vaccinated by the end of July, and from May 1 all adults will technically be eligible for a shot.
+Experts warn, however, that at the current rate of vaccination, India will fall short of its goal.

 The government has approved the use of Russia's Sputnik V vaccine and opened doors to other major vaccines being administered around the world, including Moderna and Pfizer, but there are no supplies available yet.